MaximePolicarpo/Olfactory_receptor_genes/README.md

 To get results faster, one can compute near-ML trees with FastTree instead of ML trees produced with IQ-TREE but results could change a bit.

+Do not hesitate to sent me an e-mail (maxime.policarpo@egce.cnrs-gif.fr) to suggest modifications or to report a bugg !